Zombie cars: A dozen discontinued vehicles that aren't dead yet

 Car models come and go, but as revealed by monthly sales data, once a car is discontinued, it doesn't just disappear instantly.
 And in the case of some models, vanishing into obscurity can be a slow, tedious process.

-That's the case with the eight cars we have here.
+That's the case with the 12 cars we have here.
 All of them have been discontinued, but car companies keep racking up "new" sales with them.

-There are actually a lot more discontinued cars that are still registering new sales than what we included here.
-We tried to keep the list to the oldest and most unlikely old vehicles still being sold as new, including a couple of supercars.
+There are actually more discontinued cars that are still registering new sales than what we decided to include here.
+We kept this list to the oldest and most interesting vehicles still being sold as new, including a couple of supercars.
+We've ordered the list from oldest to newest.
 Click on the image above to get started.

 Dodge Viper Information

 Jeep discontinued the Patriot in 2017 when it introduced the latest version of its compact Compass crossover.
 Despite the fact that it's three full model years old, there are still some Patriots milling about on Jeep dealerships across America.
 In total, Jeep sold three Patriots in 2020.

 2019 Buick Cascada: 12 sales

 The Buick Cascada debuted for the 2016 model year and was the first convertible from the automaker since 1991.
 It was never particularly popular, but the automaker still sold a dozen of them in 2020.